NohaRashedy/acmASCIS-Exercise/Problem Sets/1/Alibaba and the Cave/README.md

-# Boo and The Equation
+# Alibaba and the Cave

 ## Problem